Gaussian boson sampling at finite temperature: Approximate classical simulation of Gaussian boson sampling under thermal noise

 \section{Approximate classical simulation of Gaussian boson sampling under thermal noise}

-In Ref.~\cite{classical_simulation_noisy_GBS} the authors investigate the classical simulability of a noisy GBS experiment with lossy linear optical evolution given by Eq.~\eqref{zero_temperature_LON} and imperfect threshold detection described by the POVM elements Eq.~\eqref{off_element} and Eq.~\eqref{on_element}.
+In Ref.~\cite{classical_simulation_noisy_GBS} the authors investigate the classical simulability of a noisy GBS experiment whose lossy linear optical evolution is given by Eq.~\eqref{zero_temperature_LON} and whose imperfect threshold detection is described by the POVM elements Eq.~\eqref{off_element} and Eq.~\eqref{on_element}.
 As it will be clear in the following, their approach can account for \textit{approximate} sampling, thus overcoming the principal limitation of the formalism outlined in Section \ref{sec_sufficientconditions}.
-However, this advancement is achieved at the expense of generality, limiting the applicability of this methodology to a noisy GBS experiment as described above.
+However, this advancement is achieved at the expense of generality, limiting the applicability of this methodology to a noisy sampling task as described above.
 In particular, it is showed that the latter may be efficiently simulated up to error $\varepsilon$ if the following (sufficient) condition is satisfied

-where $q_D=\frac{p_D}{\eta_D}$ and $\Theta(x)=\max{(x,0)}$ is the ramp function. \\ If the previous inequality does not admit a solution for any $0\leq\varepsilon\leq1$, then the classical simulation algorithm fails and we say that the GBS setup has passed the non-classicality test. \\ Building on the approach of Ref.~\cite{classical_simulation_noisy_GBS}, we establish the following classical simulability condition that accounts for the influence of thermal noise
+where $q_D=\frac{p_D}{\eta_D}$ and $\Theta(x)=\max{(x,0)}$ is the ramp function.
+If the previous inequality does not admit a solution for any $0\leq\varepsilon\leq1$, then the classical simulation algorithm fails and we say that the Gaussian boson sampler has passed the non-classicality test.
+Building on the approach of Ref.~\cite{classical_simulation_noisy_GBS}, we establish the following classical simulability condition that accounts for the influence of thermal noise

-where we remind the reader that $k=2\overline{n}+1$ and $\overline{n}$ is the mean number of environmental thermal photons.
+where $k=2\overline{n}+1$ and $\overline{n}$ denotes the mean number of environmental thermal photons.
 Furthermore, we show that at zero temperature Eq.~\eqref{updated_condition} constitutes a tighter bound than Eq.~\eqref{quesada_bound}.
 Additionally, note that it always exists $\tilde{\varepsilon}$ such that Eq.~\eqref{updated_condition} admits a solution for values of $\varepsilon$ such that $0 \leq \tilde{\varepsilon} \leq \varepsilon \leq 1$.
 Hence, we will say that the non-classicality test is passed if $\tilde{\varepsilon}$ is larger than some fixed (small) threshold.

 As stated earlier, the assumption of uniform losses enables us to absorb all imperfections and thermal noise effects into the initial state state, while retaining an ideal linear optical evolution described by the unitary operator ${\mathcal{W}}$.
 Each input port of this loss-less interferometer is fed with the single-mode Gaussian state